Irish College in Paris: Twentieth Century

+vision or direction [..]
+So what can be done about the Irish College?
+It is technically owned by Maynooth and as the priestly population has declined the College has developed other uses.
+Bedrooms have been refurbished to provide a congenial and economic haven in Paris and there is a half-hearted - and confused - programme of cultural activities which most people - and certainly the Parisians - could well do without.
+An exhibition gallery is planned.
+But the College is such a glorious place that it is a tragedy for its cultural role to be so dismal.
+Someone - the Cultural Relations Committee of the Department of Foreign Affairs, the Arts Council, the Ireland Fund - ought to take the lead.

 400th Celebrations

 In 1978, the Irish College celebrated its fourth centenary, events were held such as a reception hosted by the Irish Ambassador, mass at St. Etienne du Mont (at which Frank Patterson sang), seminar and social events in the college, many dignitaries such as Cardinal O'Fiach, Sean McBride, the Irish in France and those connected with the college in attendance, as well as academics from Irish universities and international institutions who attended the seminar.

 Alumni and rectors

 In the three hundred years of its existence, the college has not been without a share in the ecclesiastical literature of Ireland.
 Among the rectors of the college have been Thomas Messingham, prothonotary Apostolic, author of the "Florilegium Insulæ Sanctorum" (Paris, 1624); Andrew Donlevy, author of an "Anglo-Irish Catechism" (Paris, 1742); Miley, author of "A History of the Papal States" (Dublin, 1852); Thomas McNamara, author of "Programmes of Sermons" (Dublin, 1880), "Encheiridion Clericorum" (1882), and several other similar works.

 James MacGeoghegan, Sylvester O'Hallaran, Martin Haverty, and probably Geoffrey Keating, all eminent Irish historians, were students of the college.
 Dean Kinane, a student and then a professor in the college, is widely known for his "Dove of the Tabernacle" and numerous other devotional works.

 More recently, John MacGuinness, vice-rector, has published a full course of dogmatic theology.
 Amongst the rectors of the college were John Farley and John Baptist Walsh, in the eighteenth century, and Patrick MacSweeney and Thomas MacNamara, in the nineteenth.
 Charles Ouin La Croix, from Rouen, administered the college from 1859 until 1873.
 Charles O'Neill was college president in the 18th century.